Planted: 1997

 Planting Date:Purchased from Blakedown Nurseries, Kidderminster in 1997

-Growth Habit:A small to medium-sized deciduous tree growing to 7 m to 10 m (23–33 ft). tall.
+Growth Habit:A small to medium-sized deciduous tree growing to 7 m to 10 m tall.
 Growing in mixed forests and on mountain slopes.

 Bark:Brownish to silvery-grey bark.
 During winter, the tree has long, pointed, and sticky buds

-Leaf:The pinnate leaves consist of 11–17 leaflets, each 4–7 cm (2–3 in) long and 1–2.5 cm broad, with a pointed apex and serrated margins; they change to a deep purple or red in autumn.
+Leaf:The pinnate leaves consist of 11–17 leaflets, each 4 to 7 cm long and 1 to 2.5 cm wide.
+With a pointed apex and serrated margins; they change to a deep purple or red in autumn.

-Flowers:Flowers are 6–10 mm in diameter, with five white petals and 20 yellowish-white stamens produced in corymbs 9 to 15 cm in diameter in late spring to early summer.
+Flowers:Flowers are 6 to 10 mm in diameter, with five white petals and 20 yellowish-white stamens produced in corymbs 9 to 15 cm in diameter in late spring to early summer.

 Fruit:The fruit is a white pome, instead of the usual red, 7 to 8 mm in diameter and maturing in autumn.